mplspunk/awesome-privacy-engineering/README.md

 ### Machine Learning and Algorithmic Bias
 ---
 * [Pribot and Polisis](https://pribot.org) - Polisis is a unique way of visualizing privacy policies.
 Using deep learning, it allows you to know what the company is collecting about you, what it is sharing, etc.
-* [Ethical Machine Learning - Spotting and Preventing Proxy Bias](https://github.com/ropenscilabs/proxy-bias-vignette/blob/master/EthicalMachineLearning.ipynb) - Jupyter Notebook from rOpenSciLabs that explores several ways of detecting unintentional bias and removing it from a predictive model.
+* [Ethical Machine Learning - Spotting and Preventing Proxy Bias](https://github.com/ropenscilabs/proxy-bias-vignette/blob/master/EthicalMachineLearning.ipynb) - Jupyter Notebook from rOpenSciLabs that explores several ways of detecting unintentional bias and removing it from a predictive model. (deprecated)
 * [Aequitas](https://dsapp.uchicago.edu/aequitas/) - An open source bias audit toolkit developed by the Center for Data Science and Public Policy at University of Chicago, can be used to audit the predictions of machine learning based risk assessment tools  to understand different types of biases, and make informed decisions about developing and deploying such systems.
 * [Fairness in Machine Learning Engineering](https://developers.google.com/machine-learning/crash-course/fairness/video-lecture) - Google's Machine Learning Crash Course includes a 70-minute section on fairness.
 * [How to Incorporate Ethics and Risk into Your Machine Learning Development Process](https://medium.com/the-official-integrate-ai-blog/how-to-incorporate-ethics-and-risk-into-your-machine-learning-development-process-4b8e9bc78ce0) - To help highlight ethics and risk in machine learning, this article looks at the six steps involved in developing an ML system, what happens in each step, and the risk and ethics questions that arise.